Amortizing Perpetual Options: Risk-Neutral Valuation

 \begin{assumption} For simplicity of notation, throughout this section we consider $S_0 \leq \bar S_C$ for call options and $S_0 \geq \bar S_P$ for put options. \end{assumption}

-First, as expected, increasing $q$ accelerates economic amortization, reducing the value for the holder and, therefore, also the premium.
-This is provided in Corollary~\ref{cor:q-premium} below. \begin{corollary} Consider call and put AmPOs with strike $K > 0$.
+First, as follows from~\cite[Proposition 5]{quah2009comparative} when applied to~\eqref{eq:exercise} directly, increasing $q$ accelerates economic amortization, reducing the value for the holder and, therefore, also the premium. \begin{corollary} Consider call and put AmPOs with strike $K > 0$.
 The premium for both option types is decreasing in the amortization rate $q > 0$: